AhmedNabil15994/WAIntegration/README.md

 ```
    Instance::clearInstance()
 ```
-   Remove Channel becareful when trying to use it <br />
+   Delete Channel, becareful when trying to use it <br />
 ```
    Instance::clearInstanceData()
 ```